Skip to content

 Schoolyard Field Study

 Take students outside to a patch of the schoolyard.
-In 10 minutes, they find and label one example of each level they can: one specific organism, a group of that same species, other species in the area, abiotic factors, and the larger biome they live in.
-Back inside, they share their findings and build a class-wide model of the full hierarchy using their observations.
+In 10 minutes, they find and label one example of each level: one specific organism (a single dandelion, one pillbug), the population of that same species in the area, and the community of all the different species sharing that spot.
+Back inside, they share their findings and build a class-wide model of the three-level hierarchy inside their schoolyard ecosystem.

 Materials: Clipboards, paper, pencils, optional hand lens